adnafarah/sql-challenge/README.md

 # sql-challenge

 This project analyses a corporation's employees data that is contained within 6 CSV files, and called for a mix of data modeling, data engineering, and data analysis.
+This was all completed in PostgreSQL.

 Here I: